arnoldschan/rd-handbook/README.md

 ## 3. Python Virtual Environment (venv)
 ### Definition

-Basically, `venv` isolates `pip` & `python` installed packages from any other project. `venv` also helps to make our project lightweight because `venv` makes sure we only pack our app with it's needed dependencies.
+Basically, `venv` isolates `pip` & `python` installed packages from any other project. `venv` also helps to make our project lightweight because `venv` makes sure we only pack our app with its needed dependencies.
 Something like this:
 ![python virtual environment](https://miro.medium.com/max/600/1*R8lpim7cQoZN1K31QcMBPw.jpeg)

 In the example above, there are 3 projects inside one computer.
 And each project needs different dependencies from one to another.
 The first project needs `Python 2.7` with 2 dependencies with a certain version.
-While the other 2 projects use entirely different Python version and dependencies version.
+While the other 2 projects use entirely different Python versions and dependencies version.

 ### How to use them
 Make sure you've installed Python 3.6+